osgi/design/rfcs/rfc0193/next/cdi-2-osgi-model.md

 - Configuration **cardinality**
 - Configuration **default properties**

-Component Models that declare one a multiple cardinality Configuration produce one Component Environment for every consumed `org.osgi.service.cm.Configuration` object.
+Component Models that declare one a multiple cardinality Configuration produce one Component for every consumed `org.osgi.service.cm.Configuration` object.

-Each Component Environment can consume at most one `org.osgi.sevice.cm.Configuration` object per Configuration Model regardless of the Configuration cardinality.
+Each Component can consume at most one `org.osgi.sevice.cm.Configuration` object per Configuration Model regardless of the Configuration cardinality.

 ## 5.2.
 Configuration Beans